modelica/ModelicaConference2021/abstracts/abstract_5A_1.md

 developers to assess the capability of their tools to handle large-scale power generation and transmission models.

-*Keywords: Benchmark, Power System Simulation, Large- Scale Simulation, Performance, Open-Source*
+*Keywords: Benchmark, Power System Simulation, Large-Scale Simulation, Performance, Open-Source*